dylanfoster/parch/README.md

 > [Restify](http://restify.com/) + [Sequelize](http://docs.sequelizejs.com/en/latest/)

-Parch is a simple RESTful framework combining the power of restify for routing and sequelize ORM for dao access.
+parch is a simple RESTful framework combining the power of restify for routing and sequelize ORM for dao access.
 Stop rewriting your server code and get parched.

 ** **WIP: parch is very much still in beta so use at your own risk** **